eqlabs/pathfinder/py/README.md

 ## Development

-Setup development environment by creating a virtual environment and entering it:
+Setup development environment by creating a virtual environment and entering it.
+Call this after entering the `$CHECKOUT_ROOT/py`:

 ```bash
 $ python3 -m venv .venv